AdrisGithub/aul/README.md

 ## Usage:

-Import it into your Cargo.toml
+Import the library into your Cargo.toml

 ```toml
 [dependencies]